Botanical Gardens in New York

 Buy tickets now

 There are several botanical gardens in New York, of which the New York Botanical Garden in The Bronx and the Brooklyn Botanic Garden are the two largest.
-These botanical gardens are a must-see for any New York visitor with a green thumb, they’re also an oasis of calm within the busy city.
-In addition to these two large gardens, there are also several surprising smaller botanical gardens in NYC, which allows you to enjoy the beauty of nature in every New York borough.
+I definitely recommend visiting these botanical gardens to any New York visitor with a green thumb, but they’re also an oasis of calm within the busy city for anyone else.
+In addition to these two large gardens, there are also several surprising smaller botanical gardens in NYC, which allow you to enjoy the beauty of nature in every New York borough.

 New York Botanical Garden in The Bronx